Torch Cay, Exuma: Marine and wildlife

-Inhabiting the sea surrounding Torch Cay is an abundance of marine life including numerous green sea turtles, southern stingrays, spiny lobster, conch, dolphins, nurse sharks, spotted sea hares, spider crab, and starfish.
-Just off the northern shore of Torch Cay as you enter the deeper sea, you can expect to find bluefin tuna, grouper, mahi mahi, wahoo, king fish, marlin, snapper, barracuda, amberjack, oceanic bonito, swordfish, and mackerel.
-And closer to shore in the shallow waters of the western tip of Torch Cay, the locals consider this area to be one of the best bone fishing locations in the Exumas.
-Torch Cay is also known for its abundance of iguanas, geckos, anoles, Cuban parrots, belted kingfisher, white-crowned pigeons, egrets, population as well as peacocks.
+The waters surrounding Torch Cay support a variety of marine species, including green sea turtles, southern stingrays, spiny lobster, conch, dolphins, nurse sharks, sea hares, spider crabs, and starfish.
+In deeper offshore waters north of the island, species such as bluefin tuna, grouper, mahi-mahi, wahoo, kingfish, marlin, snapper, barracuda, amberjack, bonito, swordfish, and mackerel are found.
+The shallow waters near the island's western shoreline are used for bonefishing.

+On land, Torch Cay is home to several reptile and bird species, including iguanas, geckos, anoles, Cuban parrots, belted kingfishers, white-crowned pigeons, and egrets.
+Peafowl have also been introduced to the island.

 Privacy and access

-Torch Cay is privately owned and limits access to residents, members and designated staff.
-It has an airport with a 6,000-foot-long landing strip to accommodate light-jets, midsize-jets, heavy-jets, and ultra long-jets and VIP airliners.
-Customs and immigration agents are available to arriving members and guests.
+Torch Cay is privately owned and restricts access to residents, members, and authorized staff.
+The island contains a private airport with a 6,000-foot (1,829 m) runway capable of accommodating light, midsize, and heavy private aircraft.
+Customs and immigration services are available for authorized international arrivals.

-Torch Cay is a 40-minute drive and 10-minute boat ride from Great Exuma’s international airport, and also reachable by boats, including water taxis and ferries.
+The island is approximately a 40-minute drive and a 10-minute boat ride from Exuma International Airport on Great Exuma.
+It is also accessible by boat, including water taxis and ferries.

 In popular culture

-Torch Cay was a filming location for the 2006 Disney film Pirates of the Caribbean: Dead Man's Chest.
+Torch Cay served as a filming location for the 2006 Disney film Pirates of the Caribbean: Dead Man's Chest.